Common Core: Mathematics standards

 The stated goal of the mathematics standards is to achieve greater focus and coherence in the curriculum.
 This is largely in response to the criticism that American mathematics curricula are "a mile wide and an inch deep".

 The mathematics standards include Standards for Mathematical Practice and Standards for Mathematical Content.

-Practice
+Standards for Mathematical Practice

 The Standards mandate that eight principles of mathematical practice be taught: